 Clarence, the Angel 2nd Class who rescues George by plunging into the icy water so George will rescue him, doesn't jump off the bridge in the original story.
 Nor is he an angel.
 In "The Greatest Gift," he's just an unnamed stranger who imparts the same lesson Clarence does—how "each man's life touches so many other lives"—by showing what it would be like if George had never been born.

 The Martinis, who were able to buy a decent home in Bailey Park, are based on Frank Capra's own family, Italian immigrants who arrived in America in 1903.
 But in Pottersville, Martini's bar is Nick's roadhouse, So what happened to Mr. Martini?
-An earlier version of the script explained that he died from burns suffered while rescuing his family from their burning house, a firetrap rented from Mr. Potter.
+An earlier version of the script explained that he died from burns suffered while rescuing his family as their house, a firetrap rented from Mr. Potter, went up in flames.

 Mary Without George